-Can I join the Section as a Level 7 Member?
+Can I join the Section as a Level 10 Member?

-You can join your Employer's Section as a Level 7 Member if you were:
+You can join your Employer's Section as a Level 10 member if you are:

-- a PCSPS Classic Plus or Premium Level member at the date of transfer of your employment and you are a permanent employee or categorised as probationary staff, full-time staff, part-time staff or fixed term appointee; or - eligible for PCSPS Classic Plus or Premium Level membership at the date of transfer of your employment.
+- An NHSPS member immediately before the transfer of your employment; or - A person entitled to membership of the NHSPS at that date if you are a permanent employee or categorised as probationary staff, full-time staff, part-time staff or a fixed term appointee.

-If you were a PCSPS Classic Plus or Premium Level member immediately before the transfer of your employment you will automatically become a Level 7 Member unless you tell your Employer within 90 days of first becoming eligible that you do not wish to join the Section.

-If you were entitled to membership but were not a member of the PCSPS Classic Plus or Premium Level at the date of transfer of your employment you will need to authorise your Employer to deduct your Member contributions from your pay.
-You should ask your Employer for the relevant form.
+If you are an NHSPS member immediately before the transfer of your employment you will automatically How much does my Employer contribute to become a Level 10 member unless you tell your the Section?
+Employer within 90 days of first becoming eligible that Your Employer contributes an amount agreed between you do not wish to join the Section.
+If you were entitled your Employer and the Trustee, having taken actuarial to membership but were not a member of the NHSPS advice to meet the balance of the cost of providing the at the date of transfer of your employment you will need benefits payable under the Section. to authorise your Employer to deduct your member contributions from your pay.
+You should ask your The Plan actuary (a qualified, independent professional) Employer for the relevant form.